 As for the close reading, I had some idea of quotes that I wanted to use, but not an idea of how to narrow down my subject, as it felt a little too long.
 This was problematic for me, as I tend to start all of my essays with a thesis, followed by a thorough outline with specific topics and quotes.
 Since I couldn’t figure out exactly what I wanted to say in my thesis, I couldn’t form an argument.
 After several revisions, I got to the thesis that I decided to use.

 I did not outline this essay in the way that I outlined other ones.
 Once I finally had my thesis nailed down, I threw together a first draft, which I turned in for peer review with notes for myself still in the document.
 My Peer Reviewer had some helpful suggestions for how I could expand on my essay, and how I could go more in depth on the topic.

 When I turned my first draft of the essay in for review from my Professor, I got very different Comments from him than I did from my peer reviewer.
 All of his comments were implemented in the final draft, found in my Presentation portfolio as “The Power of Trust in the Tempest”

-I also learned that I need to be careful when it comes to close reading.
+When it comes to reading The Tempest, I learned that I need to be careful when it comes to close reading.
 When trying to close read, I sometimes find myself drifting out of analysis of the words and into summary of what’s happening, because I feel like I need to contextualize what I’m saying or I can’t figure out what to say.
-While the context might prove something that I’m trying to argue, the close reading might not, or I might overlook it.
+While the context might prove something that I’m trying to argue, my close reading might not, or I might overlook the important parts of what I’m trying to say.
 I need to start close reading sooner in the process to avoid this.